Generation of High-Density High-Polarization Positrons via Single-Shot Strong Laser-Foil Interaction

 \setParDis In conclusion, we put forward a novel method for generating ultrarelativistic high-density high-polarization positrons in the single-shot laser-foil interaction, simply by manipulating the laser polarization and the foil placement to generate a proper positron polarization field.
-The positrons generated by our method may be widely used in laboratory astrophysics, high-energy physics and new physics beyond the Standard Model, such as probing the spin-parity properties of hadrons~\cite{Aidala2013} and providing an alternative polarized positron source for polarized electron-positron colliders. \setParDef
+The positrons generated by our method may be widely used in laboratory astrophysics, high-energy physics and new physics beyond the standard model, such as probing the spin-parity properties of hadrons~\cite{Aidala2013} and providing an alternative polarized positron source for polarized electron-positron colliders. \setParDef

-\setParDis \textit{\textbf{Acknowledgement}} This work is supported by the National Natural Science Foundation of China (Grants No. U2267204, No. 12022506, No. 12005305, and No. 12275209), the Foundation of Science and Technology on Plasma Physics Laboratory (No. JCKYS2021212008), and the Shaanxi Fundamental Science Research Project for Mathematics and Physics (Grant No. 22JSY014). \setParDef
+\setParDis \textit{\textbf{Acknowledgement}} This work is supported by the National Natural Science Foundation of China (Grants No. U2267204, No. 12022506, No. 12005305, and No. 12275209), the Foundation of Science and Technology on Plasma Physics Laboratory (No. JCKYS2021212008 and No. 6142A04220107), the Open Foundation of Key Laboratory of High Power Laser and Physics, Chinese Academy of Sciences (SGKF202101), the Shaanxi Fundamental Science Research Project for Mathematics and Physics (Grant No. 22JSY014), the Fundamental Research Funds for the Central Universities (No. xzy012023046), and the Foundation, China Institute of Atomic Energy (Grants No. FY222506000201 and No. FC232412000201).\\ \setParDef